Patient ResourcesUltrasound

 Early access to your ultrasound images and report

-How to read the numbers on ultrasound?
+How to read ultrasound report numbers

 Now that you have a solid understanding of what your report shows, you can see how your ultrasound images support the radiologist’s findings.